kontent-ai/delivery-sdk-js/packages/delivery/README.md

 ## Installation

-You can install this library using `npm` or you can use global CDNs such as `unpkg` and `jsdelivr` directly.
+You can install this library using `npm` or you can use global CDNs such `jsdelivr` directly.
 In both cases, you will also need to include `rxjs` as its listed as peer dependency.

 ### npm